 "This tool gives a clear description of what the kidneys do in simple easy to understand language.
 It sets out the possible complications which could occur but then offers practical, appropriate advice in helping to prevent such damage."

 Diabetes is the most common cause of end stage renal failure (ERSF) in the UK.
 Those with ERSF require dialysis or a kidney transplant.
-It is thought that 30 to 40% of people with diabetes may eventually develop serious kidney complications.
+It is thought that 30–40% of people with diabetes may eventually develop serious kidney complications.
 Already around 20% of those starting dialysis in the UK have diabetes.

 We have taken what we have learnt about how the Information Prescriptions work and have applied it to the Kidney Information Prescriptions.
 There are two kidney Information Prescriptions which cover:

-- - a tool that helps people with diabetes understand the link between their diabetes management and kidney function and how they can look after themselves to prevent any decline in kidney function.
+- Diabetes and keeping your kidneys healthy – a tool that helps people with diabetes understand the link between their diabetes management and kidney function and how they can look after themselves to prevent any decline in kidney function.

-- - this tool gives people with diabetes and kidney disease information to help prevent any further complications that could result in dialysis or a kidney transplant.
+- Diabetes and kidney disease – this tool gives people with diabetes and kidney disease information to help prevent any further complications that could result in dialysis or a kidney transplant.

 We are currently working with primary care IT companies to embed the Information Prescription into their systems.